 Both Omni 13, Omni 20 and RavPower 27000 can be packed with you in your carry-on luggage.
 The capacity of Omnicharge 13600mAh is 49Wh.
 The Omnicharge 20400mAh has a 73Wh internal battery.

 The Ravpower AC power bank is around 99w.
-They all fall within Federal Aviation Administration’s safety limit of 100Wh maximum capacity.
+They all fall within the Federal Aviation Administration’s safety limit of 100Wh maximum capacity.

 To calculate watt hours, multiply the battery voltage by the Amp hours (Ah)